JorgenDIF/pp5-frontend/README.md

 ![alt text](src/assets/restlog.png)

-Welcome to Rest in Ease, your safe space on social media.
-Here, you can share your favorite safe spots and express how you’re feeling at any moment.
-Sometimes, simply sharing how you feel can make a big difference.
-At Rest in Ease, no one will judge you—this is a community built on understanding and support.
-Whether you’re looking for a place to vent, seek comfort, or connect with others who understand, Rest in Ease is here for you.
-Join us and find solace in knowing that you’re not alone.
-The site is live here [RestInEase](https://rest-in-ease-b95ec6911ae6.herokuapp.com/)
+The Rest in Ease project welcomes users to share their safe spaces and express how they’re feeling at any given moment.
+This platform is built on understanding and support, with the aim of creating a judgment-free zone where users can connect with others.
+Whether it’s to vent, seek comfort, or simply share an experience, Rest in Ease offers a sense of community.
+You can visit the live site here: [RestInEase](https://rest-in-ease-b95ec6911ae6.herokuapp.com/)

 ## <a id="table-of-content">Table of Content</a>